nhshackday/nhshackday.github.io/tools/organiser-notes/index.md

 Wired internet is preferable to no internet, but not ideal; it limits people's movement and creates potential trip hazards - it's better than no internet though.

+#### Accessibility

+Make sure the venue is accessible by people with extra mobility requirements.

+At the very least ensure that someone using a mobility scooter / wheelchair / similar can get into the building, get to the hacking, get to the bathroom, and deliver a presentation.

 ### Power

 TODO Can never have enough, want it built in to venue